GhanshamSoomarani/password_strengtho_meter.github.io/README.md

-# 🔐 Password Strengthometer
+# 🔐 Password Strength-o-Meter

-A lightweight and intuitive tool to visualize the strength of a password based on complexity rules.
-The Password Strengthometer categorizes passwords into six levels: **Very Weak**, **Weak**, **Medium**, and **Strong**, providing visual feedback for better password practices.
+A simple, interactive web tool that visually indicates the strength of your password in real time.
+It helps users create more secure passwords by evaluating their strength using custom logic and provides color-coded feedback (Very Weak to Very Strong).
 ## 🚀 Live Demo

 Try it out here: